LucasO21/webscraping_scrapy_splash_selenium/README.md

 ## Requirements

-For reproducibility, see ```requirements.txt``` file Python packages/versions used in this project.
+See  ```requirements.txt```  file for Python packages/versions used in this project.
 To install the same set of packages, use the following command:

 ```pip install -r requirments.txt```